 Mold remediation services can be expensive, and it depends on the size of the building and how much mold needs to be removed.
-The cost for an entire home can range from $5,000 to $10,000.
+The mold removal prices for an entire home can range from $5,000 to $10,000.

 The type of mold determines the cost of mold remediation for an entire home.
-For example, black mold will cost more than green mold.
+For example, the cost for mold removal of black mold will be more than green mold.

 HVAC System Mold Remediation Cost

 The average mold remediation cost for an air duct system is $1,000-$2,000.
 The average cost of mold remediation for an HVAC system starts at $2,000 and can go up to $8,000, depending on the severity of the issue.

 To avoid problems with mold in your home or building, you should make sure that your AC filter is clean and replace it when necessary.

 Attic Mold Remediation Cost

 Removing mold from an attic is one of the most challenging parts of mold remediation because it is difficult to reach and challenging to clean up afterward.
 Mold can grow in an attic for many reasons; one of the most common is that it has been left unchecked for too long.

 In the United States, the mold remediation average cost for an attic is between $1,000 and $3,000.
 However, the cost of remediation varies depending on the size of the area that needs to be remediated and how much work is required.

 Basement Mold Remediation Cost